Ask-786/kunjoose-game/README.md

 - Node js - [Download](https://nodejs.org/en/download/)
 - Npm (Should be available once you install node js)

-> If you don't have git installed already you have to install it too
+> If you don't have git installed already you have to install it too.
 > if you don't plan to install git, you can download the source code as zip
 > and extract it.